Learning Dental Restorative Scheduling

-The dental restorative schedule is your money.
-Yes, money matters here!
-The dental restorative schedule is a really big deal!!
-Realistically, the dental office provides a health care service to it’s patients.
-But it is still a business.
+The dental restorative schedule is your production.
+Although the dental office provides a health care service, it is still a business.
 Like any successful business, the dental practice needs great business systems.
 And it also needs fabulous people who are well trained to manage those systems.

 There is a serious balancing act involved in dentistry.
-Because dentistry involves taking care of people’s health, there is a balance to achieve and maintain.
-Those of us who work in dentistry and do well, know that balance.
 It’s a balance between caring for the health of our patients and caring for the health of a business.
 How do we do this and do it well?

 Major Restorative Appointments

 Schedule enough major restorative appointments to meet your daily goal with these appointments only.
 Although you will be adding other secondary and non-productive appointments to your restorative schedule, this is the meat of your schedule.
 Everything else added will be gravy and you won’t have any trouble reaching goals if you follow this practice.